Keywords

 4 called symmetric if , As well is said to be non-Symmetric if it’s not-Symmetric.

-20 Assume and are two -M-sp.
+20 Assume and are two -metric space.
 Then, is -continuous at iff it’s -sequentially continuous at ,i.e., when is -convergent to , is -convergent to .

-11 Let be -M-sp.
-A map is called continuous if for arbitrary two -convergent sequences & converging to & correspondingly, is -convergent to .
+11 Let be -metric space.
+A map is called continuous if for arbitrary two -convergent sequences and converging to and correspondingly, is -convergent to .

 3 Presume that partially ordered set (Concisely, P.O.S).
 A map is said to have mixed monotone property (Concisely, M.M.P) if is monotone nondecreasing in and is monotone nonincreasing of ; that is

-3 An , when , called coupled fixed point (Concisely, C.F.P) of a map , if & .
+3 An , when , called coupled fixed point (Concisely, C.F.P) of a map , if and .

 Let be a -complete metric space defined on (P.O.S) .
 Presume that a continuous mapping containing the (M.M.P).
 Suppose that (s. t) for the following inequality holds: